 Finally, it’s always a best practice to make time and engage with your volunteers.
 When a new volunteer gets started, introduce yourself and get to know him or her.
 If possible, briefly introduce the new volunteer to your staff and help foster a sense of community.
 There’s no better way to build a personal connection.

-Ready to engage new volunteers?
+Ready to start welcoming new volunteers?
 Put VolunteerHub to work for your organization.
 Click here to request a risk-free review of your volunteer engagement processes.